isomerpages/nparks-naturekakis/index.md

       title: Chapters
       subtitle: Read about the
       id: infopic
-      description: Join a dedicated Nature Kaki volunteer group in your neighbourhood, uniting residents of all ages in pursuit of green goals and environmental stewardship
+      description: Find out more about the Nature Kakis in your neighbourhood and learn about their impactful initiatives
-      button: learn more
+      button: discover more
       alt: Image alt text
       url: /nature-kakis/chapters/about-chapters/
   - textcards: